The ability to retain engineering talent can make or break a company. That’s why the competition for 10x engineers is so intense.

-Important Note: at large companies, a distinct hierarchy exists.
-In smaller companies though, there’s not much room for promotions.
-Because a junior engineer isn’t too far off from the CEO in ranking.
-To illustrate, a promoted junior engineer becomes a senior engineer, and the next level is the CEO.
+Important Note: At large companies, a distinct hierarchy exists.
+In smaller companies, though, there’s not much room for promotions.
+A junior engineer isn’t too far off from the CEO in ranking.
+For example, a promoted junior engineer becomes a senior engineer, and the next level up is the CEO.

 #8 Offer exceptional vacation packages and set expectations

-Important Note: I encourage engineers to ask what’s reasonable annual vacation time.
-This helps set expectations.
+Important Note: I always suggest engineers ask about legit annual vacation time.
+It’s all about setting the right expectations.

-I’ve also noticed more companies are forcing their employees to take at least X weeks off per year.
-This helps engineers who are hesitant to take vacations.
-Peer and social pressure are real, even among aged engineers.
+I’ve seen more and more companies making sure their employees take at least X weeks off every year.
+This is great for those engineers who might be shy about taking time off.
+Yep, peer and social pressure are alive and well, even among seasoned engineers.

 #9 Do regular employee check-ins